efeelize/eng/kaiyan/dinner/cake_barkey.md

 ## 13)cupcakes & muffins /ˈmʌfɪnz/ [玛芬]
 > those are small cakes designed to serve one personlittle cakes,they looks cake in general,but have a variety of flavors,selection of many different kinds.
 As with larger cakes, icing and other cake decorations, such as candy, may be applied.

-> 2)A muffin is an individual-sized, baked quick bread product.
+> 2)A muffin is a little bit bread,and a little bit cake,it's an individual-sized, baked quick bread product.
 Muffins in the United States are similar to cupcakes in size and cooking methods. such as cornmeal and cheese muffins, or sweet varieties such as blueberry, chocolate chip or banana flavours.
 Muffins are often eaten as a breakfast food.
-Coffee may be served to accompany muffins.
+Coffee may be served to accompany muffins. you can usually buy them at coffee shops or bakeries.so often we have blueberry muffins, banana muffins,carrot or chocolate muffins.

 ## 14)marble /'mɑrbl/ cake [大理石蛋糕]
 > a marble cake, which is basically a mix of the chocolate and vanilla flavor.